Q fever: Treatment

 Treatment of acute Q fever with antibiotics is very effective.
-Commonly used antibiotics include doxycycline, tetracycline, chloramphenicol, ciprofloxacin, ofloxacin, and hydroxychloroquine.
+Commonly used antibiotics include doxycycline, tetracycline, chloramphenicol, ciprofloxacin, and ofloxacin; the antimalarial drug hydroxychloroquine is also used.
 Chronic Q fever is more difficult to treat and can require up to four years of treatment with doxycycline and quinolones or doxycycline with hydroxychloroquine.
-If a person has chronic Q fever, doxycycline and hydoxychloroquine will be prescribed for at least 18 months.
+If a person has chronic Q fever, doxycycline and hydroxychloroquine will be prescribed for at least 18 months.
 Q fever in pregnancy is especially difficult to treat because doxycycline and ciprofloxacin are contraindicated in pregnancy.
 The preferred treatment for pregnancy and children under the age of eight is co-trimoxazole.

 Epidemiology

-The pathogenic agent is found worldwide, with the exception of New Zealand.
-The bacterium is extremely sustainable and virulent: a single organism is able to cause an infection.
-The common source of infection is the inhalation of contaminated dust, contact with contaminated milk, meat, or wool, and particularly birthing products.
-Ticks can transfer the pathogenic agent to other animals.
-Transfer between humans seems extremely rare and has so far been described in very few cases.

-Some studies have shown more men to be affected than women, which may be attributed to different employment rates in typical professions.